-NHS Improvement defines Never Events as ‘serious, largely preventable patient safety incidents that should not occur if healthcare providers have implemented existing national guidance or safety recommendations’.
+The NHS defines Never Events as ‘serious, largely preventable patient safety incidents that should not occur if healthcare providers have implemented existing national guidance or safety recommendations’.

 NHS Improvement has produced guidance for providers of NHS care to tailor their policies and procedures to minimise the risk of Never Events occurring, extending the potential for improvements to patient safety beyond the department or type of procedure involved.

-The latest Never Events List produced by NHS Improvement in January 2018 includes the following:
+The latest Never Events List produced by NHS Improvement includes the following:

 - Wrong site surgery